DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 date: 2025-01-17
 categories: Tabletop
 tags: adventure campaign
-published: false
+published: true
-image: /images/posts/lotr/world_of_tolkien.jpg
+image: /images/posts/valleyflowers_header.PNG
 ---

-For the past few months I've been running a weekly Cairn campaign.
-We are currently playing through the Valley of Flowers.
-Every week I'll update this blog post with a summary of our adventure.
+For the past few months I've been running a weekly [Cairn](https://cairnrpg.com/) campaign.
+We are currently playing through the [Valley of Flowers](https://phantom-mill.itch.io/the-valley-of-flowers).
+Every week I'll update this post with a summary of our adventure.

 ## The Cast